Equilibrium Refinement through Negotiation in Binary Voting: Introduction

-In this paper we study pre-vote negotiations in voting games over binary (yes/no) issues, where voters hold a special type of lexicographic preferences over the set of issues at stake, i.e., hold an objective about a subset of them while they are willing to negotiate on the remaining ones, and can influence one another before casting their ballots by transferring utility in order to obtain a more favourable outcome.
-We show that this type of pre-vote interaction has beneficial effects on voting games by refining their set of equilibria.

-\paragraph{Related work} Our approach relates directly to several on-going lines of research in social choice, game theory and their applications to MAS.
+In this paper we study pre-vote negotiations in voting games over binary issues, where voters hold a simple type of lexicographic preference over the set of issues: they hold an objective about a subset of them while they are willing to strike deals on the remaining ones.
+Voters can influence one another before casting their ballots by transferring utility in order to obtain a more favourable outcome in the end.
+We show that this type of pre-vote interaction has beneficial effects on voting games by refining their set of equilibria, and in particular by guaranteeing the efficiency of truthful ones.
+Specifically, we isolate precise conditions under which `bad' equilibria---i.e., truthful but inefficient ones---can be overcome, and `good' ones can be sustained.
+Our work relates directly to several on-going lines of research in social choice, game theory and their applications to MAS.

-{\em Binary Aggregation and Voting Games.} We study societies of voters that express a yes/no opinion on issues at stake.
-The setting is also known as {\em voting in multiple referenda} and closely related to the growing literature on voting games.
-Classical references include the work of Dhillon and Lockwood \cite{DhillonLockwood2004} and Messner and Polborn \cite{MessnerPolborn2007}, and more recently lead to computational studies of best-response dynamics in voting games \cite{MeirEtAl2010,XiaConitzer2010,LevRosenscheinAAMAS2012}.
-In binary voting, aside from the (non-)manipulability of voting rules (see, for instance, \cite{DietrichListEP2007}), non-cooperative game-theoretic aspects are underexplored and are our focus here.
-Binary voting can be further enriched by imposing that individual opinions also need to satisfy a set of integrity constraints, like in binary voting with constraints \cite{GrandiEndrissAIJ2013} and judgment aggregation \cite{dietrich07arrow,GrossiPigozzi2014}.
-Standard preference aggregation, which is the classical framework for voting theory, is a special case of binary voting with constraints \cite{dietrich07arrow}.
+\paragraph{Binary Aggregation} Aggregation and merging of information is a long studied topic in AI \citep{konieczny02merging,chopra06social,everaere07strategy} and judgment aggregation has become an influential formalism in AI \citep{endriss16judgment}.
+This setting is also known as {\em voting in multiple referenda} \citep{LacyNiou2000}.
+Binary voting can be further enriched by imposing that individual opinions also need to satisfy a set of integrity constraints, like in binary voting with constraints \citep{GrandiEndrissAIJ2013} and judgment aggregation \citep{dietrich07arrow,GrossiPigozzi2014}.
+Standard preference aggregation, which is the classical framework for voting theory, is a special case of binary voting with constraints \citep{dietrich07arrow}.
 Voting with constraints will be touched upon towards the end of the paper.
+Research in binary voting and judgment aggregation focused on the (non-)manipulability of judgment aggregation rules \citep{DietrichListEP2007,BotanEtAlAAMAS2016} and its computational complexity \citep{EndrissEtAlJAIR2012,BaumeisterEtAlMMS2015}, but a fully-fledged theory of non-cooperative games in this setting has not yet been developed and that is our focus here.